+Charcoal canisters analyzed quarterly for radioiodine showed two detections of iodine-129 at the Burial Ground North air station during the first and second quarters of 2020.
 Charcoal canister results for radioiodine were within the trend levels for the previous 10 years.
-Glass fiber filter results for gamma-emitting radionuclides showed no detects of cesium-137 and no detects of cobalt-60 at any air surveillance stations during 2019.
+Glass fiber filter results for gamma-emitting radionuclides showed no detects of cesium-137 and no detects of cobalt-60 at any air surveillance stations during 2020.
 Glass-fiber filter results for gamma-emitting radionuclides were within the trend levels for the previous 10 years.
 All offsite location results were near the levels observed at the control location at the U.S. Highway 301 bridge.

-SRS also selected offsite and plant perimeter glass fiber filter samples for actinide and Sr-89/90 analysis.
+SRS also selected offsite and plant perimeter glass fiber filter samples for actinide and strontium-89/90 analysis.
 Sample selection was dependent on dates of elevated concentrations at F-Canyon stack and the wind direction during the corresponding time period.
 Actinide and Sr-89/90 analysis was also performed on glass fiber filter samples collected biweekly at the Burial Ground North onsite.
-All glass fiber filter results are shown in Appendix Table D-5 and are within the trend levels for the previous 10 years.
+Appendix Table D-5 shows that all glass fiber filter results are within the trend levels for the previous 10 years.